wp-plugins/file-gallery/readme.txt

     which attachments you want to display in your gallery or to filter your media library items.
 10. custom fields for attachments
+11. gallery pagination
-11. different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
+12. different background colors for items in media library depending on their status = completely unattached (white), attached to other posts (red), or attached to current post (yellow)
-12. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
+13. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
-13. basic caching of gallery output and frequent queries (transients)
+14. basic caching of gallery output and frequent queries (transients)
-14. please see the help file for complete list of features :)
+15. please see the help file for complete list of features :)